-The effect of the solid-state packing on the transport properties is also significant.
+The effect of solid-state packing on the transport properties is also significant.
 Although C1 has significantly larger effective masses than 1, its band curvatures in the k_x and k_z directions are similar.
-This translates to similar mobility along the polymer chain (x) and the direction of π - π stacking (z), suggesting that even polycrystalline films of C1 may show electrical conductivity with doping, which could be measured by four-point and contactless^{44,48} measurements.
+This translates to similar mobility along the polymer chain (x) and the direction of π - π stacking (z), suggesting that even polycrystalline films of C1 may show electrical conductivity with doping, which we will attempt to measure by four-point and contactless70 measurements in a forthcoming study.